-The multifamily prototype is a 6960 ft eight-unit two-story apartment building consisting of four 780 ft (26 ft wide by 30 ft deep) one-bedroom apartments and four 960 ft (32 ft wide by 30 ft deep) two-bedroom apartments.
+The multifamily prototype is a 6960 ft2 eight-unit two-story apartment building consisting of four 780 ft2 (26 ft wide by 30 ft deep) one-bedroom apartments and four 960 ft2 (32 ft wide by 30 ft deep) twobedroom apartments.
 The units share common walls and either common floors or ceilings.
 Multiples of this layout may be combined to represent other typical multifamily configurations.